-- What shape do you think is the path of an electron on a plane perpendicular to a uniform magnetic field? - Circle!!
+- What shape do you think is the path of a charged particle on a plane perpendicular to a uniform magnetic field? - Circle!!
 Why? - An electron moving to right at the point P in the figure will be pulled downward

-- At a later time, the force is still perpendicular to the velocity - Since the force is always perpendicular to the velocity, the magnitude of the velocity is constant - The direction of the force follows the right-hand-rule and is perpendicular to the direction of the magnetic field - Thus, the electron moves on a circular path with the centripetal force F provided by the magnetic field
+- At a later time, the force is still perpendicular to the velocity - Since the force is always perpendicular to the velocity, the magnitude of the velocity (the speed) is constant - The direction of the force follows the right-hand-rule and is perpendicular to the direction of the magnetic field - Thus, the electron moves on a circular path with a centripetal force F.